religiosa1/rate-limiters/README.md

 Each limiter is implemented as a class, conforming to the [IRateLimiter](./src//Limiters//IRateLimiter.ts) interface.
-Each limiter is provided in two versions: one where `applyLimit` metho is executed in only in TS (involving multiple calls to the Valkey instance, either separately or in a single transaction), and one where `applyLimit` is executed as a Lua script directly on the Valkey instance.
+Each limiter is provided in two versions: one where `registerHit` method is executed only in TS (involving multiple calls to the Valkey instance, either separately or in a single transaction), and one where `registerHit` is executed as a Lua script directly on the Valkey instance.

 - The former version always has a `NoLua` suffix in its name.
 It is susceptible